springrid/springrid.github.io/cv.md

 ## Experience

 ### Nov 2017 - Current
-__Owner and Consultant, Kugelberg Runs__
+__Owner and Consultant in AI/ML/BE, Kugelberg Runs__
-Working as an independent consultant in Data Science/Machine Learning, backend and infra/devops.
+Work as an independent consultant in Data Science, AI and Machine Learning but also back-end and full stack work with focus on development in Python and Golang.

 Clients include:

- - Blocket
- - Signality
  - iZettle (PayPal)
  - Promeata (Project Cosimo)
  - Assa Abloy
  - Neiron
  - Netnod
  - Ivbar
+ - SolutionLoft

 ### Mar 2016 - Oct 2017
 __Data Scientist and ML Engineer, Aifloo (Noomi/Nectarine)__